Glossary

 Can deferred tax assets and liabilities be netted?

-Deferred tax assets are netted against deferred tax liabilities (DTL), which are taxes owed by a company that it has not yet paid.
+Deferred tax assets are netted against deferred tax liabilities (DTL), which are future income taxes expected to be payable as taxable temporary differences reverse.
 These should be presented in the balance sheet as one non-current amount, as required under ASC 740, the financial accounting standard governing how entities recognize income taxes' effects on their financial statements.

 Note that DTAs and DTLs arising from different taxpaying jurisdictions should be shown separately on financial statements.